-This course provides students an introduction to the types of problem solving situations commonly faced by engineers and technicians.
+This course provides students an introduction to the types of problem-solving situations commonly faced by engineers and technicians.
 The hands-on and laboratory based course will introduce students to concepts of engineering.
 The application of these concepts will be focused on solving problems contained in "real world" case studies.
 The major engineering concepts to be explored are: modeling, systems, optimization, technology, society interaction, design and ethics.
 Activities and competitions involving problem solving and modeling will be included.

-Prerequisite: This is a grade 11 or grade 12 course requiring prior successful completion of Design and Drawing for
+Prerequisite: 11th or 12th course requiring prior successful completion of Design and Drawing for Production

-Production